-3.5 Pans (Sabkhas, Dayas or Schotts) and takyr
+3.5 Pans (Sabkhas, Dayas or Schotts) and Takyr

 These are the small hollows and depressions or large depressions in which the silt or clay particles carried by the water of the wadis are deposited.
 If these pans have an underground drainage (in karstified areas), then no bracking occurs.

 The same is true of the takyr, the delta-like formations at the mouth of the valleys, from which part of the water slowly drains away in a broad front after particularly heavy rainfall.
 Their heavy clay soils, however, are unfavourable sites; usually the water hardly penetrates the soil, which soon dries up again after a flood.
-Therefore, only algae, lichens or ephemeral species grow predominantly on the takyr soils (◘ Fig. F-13).
+Therefore, only algae, cyanobacteria, lichens or few ephemeral species grow predominantly on the takyr soils (◘ Fig. F-13).

 If there is no drainage and all water evaporates from the basin, salt accumulation is the result.
 In such salt pans, i.e. halobiomes, solid salt layers form on the deepest parts.
 At the edge, where the salt concentration is lower, hygrohalophytes appear.
 Often the groundwater is less saline and salt crusts form only on the surface.
 If a thin layer of sand is deposited locally on the surface of such a salt pan, capillary rise and thus salt accumulation ceases.
 Plants settle on these sand deposits, which then serve as sand traps, which in turn creates a pile dune or nebkha landscape around the pan.

-◘ Fig. F-13 Dry takyr surface with mirage and heat flicker in the Verneukpan clay surface in the Great Karoo, South Africa.
-(Photo: Breckle).
+◘ Fig. F-13 Dry takyr surface with mirage and heat flicker in the Verneukpan clay surface in the Great Karoo, South Africa. (photo: Breckle).

 3.6 Oases